Math X Program

 - Free One-On-One Tutoring is available through peer tutoring services offered in Building 2400.
 Every week your tutor will meet with you, discuss your areas of concern and assist you in understanding the material.
 We encourage you to sign up early!

-The Math X Lab is a mastery-learning program.
+The Math X Program is a mastery-learning program.
 Therefore, you must show you have mastered the material in each chapter by scoring at least 84% or better on the exams before moving to the next chapter.
 There are supports in place to help you succeed – take advantage of all LPC has to offer!